uptonking/pdf-ocr-vlm-play/README.md

-# 3Ai - Intelligent Document Processing Platform
+# 3pdf-vlm-ocr-play

 A full-stack web application that combines OCR (Optical Character Recognition) technology with interactive document annotation capabilities.
-The platform allows users to upload images or documents, automatically extract text using PaddleOCR, and create interactive form overlays for data extraction and annotation.
+The platform allows users to upload images or pdf files, automatically extract text using PaddleOCR, and create interactive form overlays for data extraction and annotation.

 ## 🚀 Features